MAIF/daikoku/manual/docs/02-usages/09-producerusage/1-apis.md

 > **Quotas / Pay Per Use**: Two products are created: a fixed-price subscription and a variable component linked to the user's consumption, which is synchronized with Stripe at the end of each day.
 >
 > **Pay Per Use**: Similarly, two products are created: a fixed-price subscription and a variable component linked to the user's consumption.
+>
+> For the two plan types that bill usage, a [Stripe billing meter](https://docs.stripe.com/billing/subscriptions/usage-based/meters/configure) is also created, and the variable price is attached to it.
+Daikoku reports each day's consumption to that meter, and Stripe sums the reported values over the billing period.
+The meter appears in your Stripe dashboard under **Billing > Meters**, named after the plan; deleting the plan deactivates it.

 :::warning